Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

  As this feature is only useful for the WIFI Extension the Brick Daemon just drops incoming packets with this function ID and does not forward them over USB.

- This is a broadcast function and the UID in the packet header has to be set to 0 (broadcast).

 .. tcpip:function:: enumerate